 Most of the time, Popeye is simply a bacterial infection of the eye.
 A betta is not at all likely to contract it if it’s kept in a clean aquarium.
-A very dirty aquarium causes Popeye, in most cases.
+An aquarium with inadequate water conditions is usually the cause Popeye, in most cases but not all.

 Popeye isn’t difficult to cure, but it can sometimes be an indication that your betta has a serious internal condition.
 If that’s the case, then Popeye may prove fatal for your betta.
 Popeye is incurable if it’s a sign of a serious internal disease.

 Popeye can be a symptom of betta tuberculosis.
 If a betta has indeed contracted tuberculosis, it won’t be long until it leads to death.
 Betta tuberculosis is incurable and fatal.

 - The main sign of Popeye is a bulging, swollen eye.